The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 HMRC has announced the following coronavirus (COVID-19)-related measures in relation to self assessment:

-late filing penalties will not be charged for all 2019/20 returns filed before 1 March 2021
+late filing penalties are not charged for any 2019/20 returns filed before 1 March 2021

-late payment penalties will not be charged for any tax due in relation to the 2019/20 tax year that is either paid before 2 April 2021 or where a payment plan is set up before 2 April 2021
+late payment penalties are not charged for any tax due in relation to the 2019/20 tax year that is either paid before 2 April 2021 or where a payment plan is set up before 2 April 2021

-the second payment on account for the 2019/20 tax year is deferred for all taxpayers
+the second payment on account for the 2019/20 tax year was deferred for all taxpayers

 taxpayers struggling to make the self assessment payment due by 31 January 2021 can apply to HMRC for time to pay

-daily late filing penalties will not be charged in relation to late 2018/19 tax returns
+daily late filing penalties are not charged in relation to late 2018/19 tax returns

 These measures are discussed further below.